serpest/serpest.github.io/_posts/2019-09-28-7-tips-to-learn-programming-as-self-taught.markdown

 Another key advice is to get some code reviews from someone more experienced.
 If you don't know anyone that could help you, ask for help in the communities mentioned above.

 ## 7. There's always something else!
 The programming world is really various and big.
-When you finish to read a book, start a new one of different topic to extend your knowledge!
+When you finish to read a book, start to read a new one that deals with a different topic to extend your knowledge!
 When you'll find your favorite topic, begin to master it studying more specific books!